 Eating and drinking in Turkey

-Turkish food is among the best in the world and is sometimes ranked alongside French and Chinese as one of the world’s three great cuisines.
+Turkish food is sometimes ranked alongside French and Chinese as one of the world’s three great cuisines.
 Many venerable dishes are descended from Ottoman palace cuisine.
 The quality of produce is exceptional, with most ingredients available locally.
 Eating out is often very good value and many locals do so frequently.
-The cheapest sit-down meals are to be found in establishments which do not serve alcohol (içkisiz), where it’s possible to find a hearty three-course meal for TL18 (€9).
-However, you’ll often pay considerably more in resorts not so frequented by Turkish tourists.
-It’s easy to get stuck in the kebab rut, but show a little adventure and there are plenty of dishes available – more than enough to satisfy all but the strictest vegetarians.
+The cheapest sit-down meals are to be found in establishments which do not serve alcohol (içkisiz), where it’s possible to find a hearty three-course meal for under €10.
+However, you’ll often pay considerably more in resorts less frequented by Turkish tourists.
+It’s easy to get stuck in a kebab rut, but show a little adventure and there are plenty of dishes available – more than enough to satisfy all but the strictest vegetarians.

 Breakfast